Towards a resolution of the spin alignment problem: Concluding remarks

 We generalized and systematically studied spin alignment problems.
 We gave non-trivial examples of cases where tuples of spectrally constrained self-adjoint operators are more aligned than others.
 These can be considered refinements of Ky Fan's relation Eq.~\ref{Fan's majorization relation}.
 We conclude with a non-exhaustive list of problems in this area that we hope will help guide future research. \begin{enumerate} \item (\textbf{Schatten norms of non-integer order}) We used Cor.~\ref{cor: ovelap of absolute value of trace} to resolve the spin alignment problem for Schatten norms of integer order.
 It is of interest to know if a similar approach can be used in cases where the order of the norm is not an integer.
 Suppose that $A_{0}, A_{1}, B_{0}, B_{1} \geq 0$ satisfy $\lambda(A_{0}) = \lambda(B_{0})$, $\lambda(A_{1}) = \lambda(B_{1})$.
 For a string $s \in \{0, 1\}^{*}$, define the ordered products $\Pi_s (A_{0}, A_{1}) := \Pi_{i \in [|s|]} A_{s(i)}$ and $\Pi_s(B_{0}, B_{1}) := \Pi_{i \in [|s|]} B_{s(i)}$.
 If for all strings $s$, $\tr(\Pi_s (A_{0}, A_{1})) \geq |\tr(\Pi_s (B_{0}, B_{1}))|$, does it hold that $|| A_{0} + A_{1} ||_{p} \geq || B_{0} + B_{1} ||_{p}$ for all $p \in [1,\infty)$?
 If so, then the overlap lemma may be used to prove the spin alignment conjecture for all Schatten norms, and by extension for the von Neumann entropy as well.

 \item (\textbf{Algebraic approximations of Fan norms}) The Schatten norms of integer order may be said to be algebraic norms, in that they can be defined using polynomials of the absolute value of the operator in question.
 Since $\lim_{m \rightarrow \infty} || \cdot ||_{m} = || \cdot ||$, they approximate the Fan norm of order $1$ arbitrarily well.
-This allows for a resolution of the question posed in Ex.~\ref{ex: toy example} in the case where $\text{supp}(\tau)$ has dimension \(2\).
 Clearly, the trace norm is algebraic as well.
 Do there exist algebraic operator norms that approximate other Fan norms?
 If so, is there any interesting structure to the corresponding polynomials, especially with regard to spin alignment?

 \item (\textbf{Separable refinement of Ky Fan's relation}) Given $A_{0}, A_{1}, B_{0}, B_{1} \geq 0$, does the following majorization relation

 hold?
 In the special case where $\text{rank} (B_{0}) = \text{rank} (B_{1}) = 1$, we know the answer to be yes by way of a characterization of separable states due to Nielsen and Kempe \cite{Nielsen2001}.
 Specifically, they showed that separable states contain more dispersion globally than locally.
 If the relation Eq.~\ref{rel: sep Ky Fan} holds more generally, then it may be used to prove a separable version of the strong spin alignment conjecture. \end{enumerate}